hilderonny/forcecomclone/src/server/core/README.md

 ## Extending API default behaviour

 Sometimes you need to do special checks before an API function is performed.
 For example such checks can be unique constraint checks or dependency checks like the following examples.
+Or you need to filter the results sent back to the client.

 ### Uniqueness check